kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 Route matching is **single-pass**:

-1. Every entry in `httpListenerFilters` executes, in order, on the incoming request.
+1. Every entry in `filters.requests` executes, in order, on the incoming request.
-2. After the last pre-routing filter completes, the implementation performs HTTPRoute matching against the (potentially mutated) request.
+2. After the last pre-routing filter completes, the implementation performs route matching (HTTPRoute or GRPCRoute) against the (potentially mutated) request.
-3. Implementations MUST NOT re-run any `httpListenerFilters` entries after the pre-routing stage completes.
+3. Implementations MUST NOT re-run any `filters.requests` entries after the pre-routing stage completes.

 Single-pass matching is chosen because it (a) eliminates loop-detection